BrainCircuitsBehaviorLab/village/_sources/resources/software_installation.md.txt

 sudo udevadm trigger
 ```

-Now, whenever the Bpod device is connected to the specified USB port, it will consistently appear with the symbolic link `/dev/Bpod`, regardless of its dynamic ttyACM* designation.
+Now, whenever your Bpod or Arduino controller is plugged into that designated USB port, the system will automatically expose it at `/dev/controller`, completely bypassing any dynamic or unpredictable `ttyACM` or `ttyUSB` reassignments.

 ### Grant Permissions for Maximum Process Priority